EricWahoo/cursor-error-learner/SECURITY.md

 ## Supported Versions

+We release patches for security vulnerabilities for the following versions:

 | Version | Supported          |
 | ------- | ------------------ |
 | 1.0.x   | :white_check_mark: |

 ## Reporting a Vulnerability

-If you discover a security vulnerability within Error Learner, please send an email to .
+If you discover a security vulnerability within Error Learner, please report it through GitHub's Security Advisory feature.
+Go to the repository's "Security" tab and click on "Report a vulnerability".
 All security vulnerabilities will be promptly addressed.

+For more information about privately reporting a security vulnerability, see [GitHub's documentation](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability).

 ## Security Measures